alexmcsw/Innovation-Camp/README.md

 ## The Assignment
 In this workshop we will be exploring [Stocks of specified dairy products](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=3210000101#tables).

-We will learn and practice how to
+We will learn and practice how to load, clean, analyze and visualize data using Rmarkdown.
-    1. Load data
-    2. Clean data
-    3. Create a plot
-    4. Do some analysis
-    5. Prepare a report
- using Rmarkdown.

 ## References
 - [RPUG R Resources](https://rpug.pages.cloud.statcan.ca/en/resources/r/)